CCBIO906/CCBIO906_CancerGenomics_2023/README.md

 ### End note
 This course has now concluded.
-Thanks to all student and lectureres that made this course a great success.
+Thanks to all students and lectureres that made this course a great success.

 EAH